 To analyze trajectories of physical functioning within cohorts, we structured the data as repeated observations for individuals that initially participated in SHARE wave 1 (2004) or wave 2 (2007) and at least one subsequent panel wave.
 We fit mixed effects logistic regression models that estimated the level of the binary indicator for ADL and IADL limitations at baseline (wave 1 or wave 2), and then the change in ADL and IADL limitations through subsequent waves up to wave 7 (2017) for five-year cohorts from each region.
 Mixed effect regression methods are suitable for handling repeated measures of the same individuals as well as unbalanced panel data.
 A similar analytical strategy has previously been used in studies that examined cohort trajectories of frailty in the UK (Marshall et al. 2015; Rogers et al. 2017).

-The full mixed effects logistic regression model included effects for survey wave (time), cohort, and sex.
+The mixed effects logistic regression model included effects for survey wave (time), cohort, and sex (Model 1).
 The model allowed for random intercepts at baseline and random slopes.
 Interaction terms were included between sex and cohort, and between wave and cohort, these interaction terms allowed us to model different slopes across waves and between sexes.
 We tested a quadratic wave term to allow the individual slopes to take non-linear shapes, however, the quadratic term was not statistically significant and did not alter the model substantially and consequently was not included in the final model.
-The model was estimated separately for the two outcomes ADL and IADL limitations in the complete sample of all thirteen countries, and then in subsamples of four European regions specified above.
+The model was estimated separately for the two outcomes ADL and IADL limitations in subsamples of the four European regions specified above.
+In a second step, the models were additionally adjusted for education (classified according to ISCED 1997) and household income, to assess to what extent the observed patterns could be attributed to socioeconomic conditions (Model 2).
+Household income was adjusted for the number of household members by dividing the total household income by the square root of the number of household members.

-From these models, we estimated the probability of the outcome occurring for each cohort across waves and by sex.
-In figures 1-3, wave (time) was replaced by the average age of each cohort at each survey wave to facilitate a more intuitive interpretation of the growth in the outcome measure over time.
+From these models, we estimated the probability of the outcome occurring for each cohort across waves and by sex, using the margins command in Stata.
+In figures 1-2, wave (time) was replaced by the average age of each cohort at each survey wave to facilitate a more intuitive interpretation of the growth in the outcome measure over time.

 In analyses we used calibrated cross-sectional weights from the first wave in which a participant was included.
 (Malter and Börsch-Supan 2017).